For classical pianist Jeremy Denk, life is like a series of music lessons

 (SOUNDBITE OF JEREMY DENK PERFORMANCE OF BEETHOVEN'S "PIANO SONATA NO. 32 IN C MINOR")

-GROSS: That was Jeremy Denk at the piano from his album "c.1300-c.2000" - 700 years of music (laughter).
-He has a new memoir called "Every Good Boy Does Fine: A Love Story In Music Lessons."
-This is FRESH AIR.
+DAVIES: That's Jeremy Denk at the piano from his album "c.1300-c.2000" - 700 years of music.
+His new memoir is called "Every Good Boy Does Fine."
+We'll hear more of his interview with Terry after a break.
+Also, John Powers reviews the new CNN documentary "Navalny" about the Russian dissident who was nearly murdered and is now in prison.
+And Kevin Whitehead pays tribute to Charles Mingus on the 100th anniversary of his birth.
+I'm Dave Davies, and this is FRESH AIR.

-(SOUNDBITE OF JEREMY DENK PERFORMANCE OF BACH'S "CHROMATIC FANTASY AND FUGUE IN D MINOR, BWV 903")
+(SOUNDBITE OF JEREMY DENK PERFORMANCE OF MOZART'S "PIANO SONATA NO. 16 IN C MAJOR, K. 545: II.
+ANDANTE")

-DENK: This is FRESH AIR.
-Let's get back to my interview with Jeremy Denk, the great pianist who has written a new memoir called "Every Good Boy Does Fine: A Love Story In Music Lessons."
+DENK: Of course.
+Actually, my first piano was my mom's heirloom.
+You know, it was, like, a little brown spinet, you know, that just sat in the corner of our den for many years.
+And that's what I started on for the first year.
+But then - you're right.
+My teacher - my new teacher, Lillian Livingston, who was an amazing and serious teacher in New Jersey with lots of kids - she said to my parents that I had to have a better instrument.
+So Lillian put my parents in touch with some piano technician, and he had been rebuilding (laughter) this piano that he found, that he got, you know, basically for free from a burlesque house in Atlantic City.
+And it was covered with graffiti - filthy graffiti, honestly.

+DENK: It had been (laughter) carved and, you know - various letters - R.F. loves T.K. or whatever and then ladies like it and some other things that I probably shouldn't say on the air.
+And also, it didn't have wheels, you know?
+It just was on these, like, little blocks that were - that he'd built to sort of keep the piano in place.
+So once you got the piano in a place in the house, there was no moving it, you know?
+So it came into the middle of the den, more or less disrupting the entire TV-watching area.
+And that was how I practiced, you know, from age 6 or 7 on - as in the middle of everyone's lives on this hideous instrument.

 GROSS: Is he the teacher who told you to think about the saddest moment in your life for one piece?